scailfin/benchmark-client/docs/helloworld.rst

    :target: https://github.com/scailfin/benchmark-client/blob/master/LICENSE

 The **Hello World Benchmark Demo** is part of the *Reproducible Open Benchmarks for Data Analysis Platform (ROB)*.
-This aim is to show the basic features of the benchmark engine and client.
+The aim of this demo is to show the basic features of the benchmark engine and client.

 ===============